 The main objectives of the Home Group sessions are to help meet both the pastoral and administrative needs of our students by providing a time for regular daily contact between staff and students and also involves students helping other students in a caring environment.
 Home Group teachers can work with students each semester to set study goals and to review academic progress.

 Year Welfare Coordinators have responsibility for the welfare and overall academic progress of the students in their year group.
 In particular, the Year Coordinator has responsibility for the pastoral care and management of students in his/her year group outside class time (i.e. before and after school, recess, lunchtime) and also for students who misbehave or have difficulties across a number of subject areas.

-The school is interested in students’ health and well-being and employs a registered psychologist in the role of student support.
+The College is interested in students’ health and well-being and employs a registered psychologist in the role of student support.
 These confidential student support responsibilities are distinct from the disciplinary processes in the school.
 The Student Support Person works with students one-to-one in the support role, and in small group format with the Year 7 students throughout their transition year at Woodlawn.

 The Student Support Person, through their experience and expertise, provides a sensitive, warm and sympathetic ear for our students.
 They can assist in a wide range of situations - family difficulties, study problems, goal setting, etc.

 The Student Support Person also has access to a wide range of resources and contacts in the welfare area through the welfare network.
 On some occasions a referral to external services may be made.